Under 2 hours

 - Use water-resistant refrigerator mats and liners to line the shelves, door bins and humidity-controlled drawers.
 This will keep any sticky spills contained and make it easier to clean the refrigerator.

-- You may find it helpful to get some refrigerator storage bins to help keep items in the refrigerator collected and easy to remove and put away.
+- You may find it helpful to get some food storage bins to help keep items in the refrigerator collected and easy to remove and put away.

-Safety: Use food safety principles to organize food on shelves and prevent cross-contamination.
+Tip: Use food safety principles to organize shelves and prevent cross-contamination.

 - Top shelf – prepared foods, leftovers, soft drinks, ready-to-eat snacks